Date

 Working at a height is serious business, and a fall can have devastating consequences.
 This is why you must always use proper fall protection when you are on the roof.
 This isn’t an area where you can cut corners.
 Your safety setup should include a high-quality safety harness that fits you correctly, a sturdy rope, and a secure anchor point.
 Before you begin, double-check that your ladder is on solid, level ground and is extended well above the roofline.
 Taking these precautions is the single most important thing you can do to protect yourself during the installation.

-Watch the Weather and Your Workspace
+Mind the Weather and Your Work Area

 A metal roof can become incredibly slick when wet, so you need to be mindful of the weather.
 Check the forecast and plan your work for a clear, dry day.
 Even a little morning dew can make the surface hazardous, so it’s often best to wait until the sun has had a chance to dry everything off.
 Beyond the weather, keep your workspace tidy.
 A stray tool, a coil of rope, or a loose screw can easily become a tripping hazard.
 Keep the roof surface clear of anything you aren’t actively using to ensure you have a safe path to move around.